-Fiscal 2008 saw the critical mass of data, along with publishing and distribution expertise has been developed and enhanced.
-The result is that the Trust is now producing relevant information for its stakeholders in a timely and efficient manner.
-Effort by Ontario's Hydrocarbon industry, the Ontario Ministry of Natural Resources, the Oil, Gas and Salt Resources Library has continued to create and distribute a substantial amount of information resources.
+Fiscal 2009 witnessed an increase to the critical mass of data achieved in 2008, along with enhanced development of publishing and distribution expertise.
+As a result, the Trust now produces relevant information for its stakeholders in a timely and efficient manner.
+A substantial amount and quality of information resources continue to be created and distributed through the efforts of Ontario's oil, gas, and salt resources industry, the Ontario Ministry of Natural Resources, the Oil, Gas and Salt Resources Library.

-This past fiscal year saw the near completion of data verification for well data, and the posting of available location/history data on the website, with appropriate disclaimers, and then update the data as counties are completed.
-Similarly, subsurface data is being sold as complete packages, and then updated as new counties are verified.
+Success continued in 2009 with the virtual completion of data verification for well data, the posting of available location/history data on the website, with appropriate disclaimers, and updates of this data as counties were completed.
+Subsurface data started to be sold as complete packages, and subsequently updated as new counties are verified.

-Further 2008 saw updating of numerous fundamental research reports, new digital products (scanned and digitized geophysical logs and production reports), and new promotional opportunities for Ontario's data.
-2008 also saw the start of a new project to prepare a database of monthly production records of all hydrocarbon wells in Ontario.
+Numerous fundamental research reports, new digital products (scanned and digitized geophysical logs and production reports), and new promotional opportunities for Ontario's data were updated in 2009.
+A new project to prepare a database of monthly production records of all hydrocarbon wells in Ontario was also initiated.

-This past year also saw some involvement in the provinces Source Water Plan as a resource for information on the sedimentary basins in Southern Ontario.
-Also its data may be used in the Province's Brownfield initiative and for nutrient management plans prepared by Ontario's agricultural operations.
+This past year also saw some involvement in the Province's Source Water Plan as a resource for information on the sedimentary deposits in Southern Ontario.
+An agreement is anticipated between the OGSRT and the Ontario Ground Water Association whereby the OGWA members will leverage the digital OGSRL data in a cost-effective and timely manner.
+Such agreement first requires a partnership development between the OGSRT and the Ministry of Environment (MOE).
+It is also anticipated that the OGSRT digital data may be further leveraged in the Province's Brownfield initiative and for nutrient management plans prepared by Ontario's agricultural operations.